-In general, though, x-ray techs can have responsibilities that include:
+In general, though, they can have responsibilities that include:

 - Consulting with doctors to receive the precise orders they must follow regarding the area of patient anatomy to be imaged

-- Preparing patients for basic x-ray exams of injured (or potentially injured) bones
+- Preparing patients for basic exams of injured (or potentially injured) bones

 - Performing basic maintenance on x-ray equipment

 - Performing assorted office duties like cleaning, filing, and handling phone calls

 Although most are employed in the field of general radiography (taking traditional x-rays), many choose to specialize in very specific imaging techniques or therapies.